Explore more blogs

 Step 2.
 Craft your sponsorship program 💭

-Complete the following tasks to build your sponsorship program:
+Complete the following tasks to build a strong and organized sponsorship program:

-• Create a workflow 🤝 Make a plan for how you’ll engage with businesses from start to finish, including the initial outreach, request follow-up, and acknowledgment.
+• Create a workflow 🤝 Develop a plan for engaging with businesses from start to finish.
+This should include initial outreach, follow-up requests, and acknowledgment of their support.

-• Designate staff for sponsorships 👥 Decide who will take the lead on managing these relationships, whether it’s a board member, an intern, or another member of your team.
+• Designate staff for sponsorships 👥 Decide who will take the lead on managing these relationships, whether it’s a board member, an intern, or another team member.

-• Prepare your internal documents 📋 Compile the information, impact stories, achievements, and data that define your organization so it’s ready to share and easy to digest.
+• Prepare your internal documents 📋 Compile the information, impact stories, achievements, and data that showcase your organization.
+Make sure it’s ready to share and easy for potential sponsors to digest.

-• Develop your corporate sponsorship packages 🎁 Establish your sponsorship levels and benefits for each one.
-Create a sponsorship page on your website and a handout that includes all the important details.
+• Develop your corporate sponsorship packages 🎁 Establish your sponsorship levels and the benefits for each.
+Create a dedicated sponsorship page on your website and a handout that includes all the key details.

 Step 3.
 Create a list of potential sponsors 👥

-The best corporate sponsors will match your core values, have a reputable brand image, and have goals that align with your organizational activities.
+The best corporate sponsors will align with your core values, have a reputable brand image, and share goals that resonate with your organization’s mission.

 In addition to searching for corporate backers online, an essential place to look is right in your local community.
-Small businesses won’t get nearly as many sponsorship requests, so your appeal can get to the top of the pile faster.
-To help you get started, we suggest making a list of corporate sponsors that fall into one of three categories:
+Small businesses generally receive fewer sponsorship requests, so your appeal can get to the top of the pile faster.
+To help you get started, consider making a list of potential sponsors that fit into one of these three categories:

-• Those who care about your event 💛 Research other causes that your potential sponsors have supported.
+• Those who care about your cause 💛 Research other causes your potential sponsors have supported.
 Maybe your mission is related to their interests and passions.

-• Those who care about others impacted by your event 🫂 If you're raising money to end breast cancer, search for business owners who are survivors or who have family or friends affected by the illness.
+• Those who care about others impacted by your mission 🫂 For causes like cancer awareness, seek out business owners who are survivors or have loved ones affected by the illness.

-• Those who have the same audience as you 📣 Are you raising money for a local club or sports team?
+• Those who share your target audience 📣 Are you raising money for a local club or sports team?
 Make a list of every sports store and organization in the area.

 Step 4.
 Write and send a strong appeal 📩

 Once you have your prospect list, it’s time to craft your pitch.
-Your proposal should be easy to read and straight to the point—explain what the opportunity is, why you’re asking, and how it benefits them.
+Your proposal should be clear, concise, and engaging—explain what the opportunity is, why you’re asking, and how it benefits them.

-Every appeal you send should include at least one or two customized sentences, showing the recipient you did your research.
+Every appeal you send should include at least one or two personalized sentences to show you’ve done your research.
 Here’s how to get started:

-• Do a little digging 🔎 Read up on the organization, study its website and social media channels, and view any press coverage they’ve had.
-You’ve got to know them to woo them.
+• Do a little digging 🔎 Research the organization, explore its website and social media channels, and check for any press coverage they’ve had.
+You’ve got to know them to win them over.

-• Learn their goals 🥅 Who is their target customer?
+• Understand their goals 🥅 Who is their target customer?
 Do they have a new product they’re trying to promote?
-Make sure your appeal speaks directly to these business motivations.
+Tailor your appeal to address these business objectives.

-💡Pro tip: If you’ve worked with a corporate sponsor in the past, or partnered with a community group, see if they’ll give you a shining testimonial.
-It’ll add an objective but positive voice to your request.
+💡Pro tip: If you’ve previously worked with a corporate sponsor or community group, ask for a testimonial.
+A positive review adds credibility to your request.

-• Use an influencer network 🤩 Will local bloggers, press, or social media influencers be at your event?
-Let the sponsor know that each influencer will tag them in Instagram posts or tweets.
+• Leverage an influencer network 🤩 Will local bloggers, press, or social media influencers attend your event?
+Let sponsors know that influencers will tag them in posts and mentions.

-• Offer incentives to event attendees 🎫 Can you give away coupons, BOGO (buy one, get one) deals, or merchandise from your sponsor's establishment?
+• Offer incentives to event attendees 🎫 Can you give away coupons, BOGO (buy one, get one) deals, or branded merchandise from your sponsor?

-• Design custom experiences ✨ Top-tier sponsorship opportunities might include a themed parade float, a lounge at a conference, or a 21+ pop-up bar after a race finish line.
+• Create memorable experiences ✨ Top-tier sponsorship opportunities might include a themed parade float with sponsor logos, a VIP lounge at a conference, or a branded pop-up bar at an after-party.

 Step 5.
 Keep tabs on the metrics 📊

 Tracking the success of your sponsorship outreach strategy is essential.
-To do this, utilize a contact relationship management (CRM) system to keep tabs on your potential sponsor email list as you send out your pitches.
+Use a CRM system to organize your potential sponsor email list and monitor your outreach.

-Your CRM data does not need to be overly complicated.
+Your CRM data doesn’t need to be overly complicated.
 To start, track the following data:

-• Donor history (whether they gave in the past, or have already pledged an event sponsorship this year)
+• Donor history 💰 Whether they’ve contributed in the past or already pledged an event sponsorship this year

 Step 6.
 Follow up on your request 👋

-Getting donations from companies is a big task—and securing sponsorships is much the same.
-Large, recognizable companies are inundated with hundreds of requests.
-That’s why it’s your responsibility to follow up.
+Getting corporate donations is a big task—and securing sponsorships is much the same.
+Large, recognizable companies are inundated with hundreds of requests, so following up is crucial.

-Reach out by email or phone every few days, and be prepared to hammer out details when you get to a decision-maker.
-Don’t worry if you get a rejection.
-A “no” doesn’t mean “never” and neither does radio silence.
-You can always follow up again or send another request.
+Reach out by email or phone every few days, and be prepared to discuss details when you connect with a decision-maker.
+Don’t be discouraged if you get a rejection—a “no” today doesn’t mean “never,” and neither does radio silence.
+You can always follow up again or send another request down the line.

 Step 7.
 Keep the relationship strong 💙

-Once the event has come and gone, the work isn't quite over.
-Continue to shout out your sponsor on your social media accounts, send a handwritten thank-you note, and strategically ask for their continued support in upcoming years.
+Once the event has come and gone, your work isn't quite done!
+Nurture relationships with your sponsors by continuing to show appreciation.
+Give them shoutouts on social media, send a handwritten thank you note, and strategically ask for their continued support in upcoming years.

 A proper send-off for your sponsors should include:

-• A one-to-one thank you 💌 Send this within one week, whether it's a handwritten card, a gift, or a framed, signed photo of the event.
+• A one-to-one thank you 💌 Send this within a week—whether it's a handwritten card, a small gift, or a framed, signed photo from the event.

-• A one-to-many thank you 📣 Create this within several days of your event, whether it's a social blast, mentioning your sponsors in a podcast interview, or singing their praises on your website.
+• A one-to-many thank you 📣 Share public appreciation within a few days after your event.
+This could be a social blast, a sponsor mention in a podcast interview, or a feature on your website.

 Secure more sponsorships with Givebutter